ansys/pyensight/doc/source/calc_functions.rst

 to compute a new variable from an input collection of parts, variables, and user-specified parameters.

-You can use the native API function :meth:`pyensight.ensight_api.variables.evaluate` and the object API function :meth:`pyensight.ens_globals.ENS_GLOBALS.create_variable` to create new EnSight variables that leverage these calculator functions.
+You can use the native API function :func:`pyensight.ensight_api.variables.evaluate` and the object API function :func:`pyensight.ens_globals.ENS_GLOBALS.create_variable` to create new EnSight variables that leverage these calculator functions.
 These function use a string representation of the function to create the new variable.
 Most calculator functions take a partlist (``plist``) as